-It is important that you make the right choice of database version.
-Never downgrade an existing MySQL installation that is being used with CloudPlatform.
-2. On the same computer where you installed the CloudPlatform Management Server, re-run install.sh.
+It is important that you choose the right database version.
+Never downgrade a MySQL installation.

+2. On the same computer where you installed the Management Server, re-run install.sh.

+'''

-# ./install.sh
+./install.sh

+'''

 You should see a few messages as the installer prepares, followed by a list of choices.